nottrobin/maas-docs/en/manage-cli-advanced.md

 {"id":9,"name":"eth1","mac":"52:54:00:01:01:02","vid":null,"fabric":null}
 ```

-## Change the IP assignment mode of a network interface
+<h2 id="heading--change-the-ip-assignment-mode-of-a-network-interface">Change the IP assignment mode of a network interface</h2>

 To edit the IP assignment mode of a network interface the existing subnet link first needs to be removed.